Safety First: Essential Precautions When Using a Portable Jump Starter

 What if I connect everything right, and my car still doesn't start after a few tries?
 Am I just stuck?

 If your car won't start after a couple of attempts with a properly connected jump starter, it's usually a sign that the battery is completely dead, or there's another issue with your car.
 It's not the jump starter's fault.
 Don't keep cranking.
 At that point, you're probably looking at needing a new battery or a tow to a mechanic.
-My first dead battery incident was a completely shot battery, not a lack of power from the jump Safety Kits Plus.
+Sometimes the problem is a completely shot battery, not a lack of power from the jump Safety Kits Plus.

 Is it true that I need to keep my jump starter charged all the time, or will it hold a charge for months on end?

 You absolutely need to keep it charged.
 These are lithium-ion batteries, and while they hold a charge better than older tech, they still lose power over time.
 Most manufacturers recommend charging it every 3-6 months.
-I keep mine plugged into a USB port in my car, so it's always topped off.
+Keeping it plugged into a USB port in the car keeps it topped off.
 Leaving it dead for a year is like packing a cooler with no ice – useless Scosche.

 Can I use a jump starter on my electric vehicle if the 12-volt battery dies?